MTM Full Form-Mark to Market

 With increasing reliance on real-time financial reporting, MTM accounting will continue to evolve.
 Future trends include:

-• AI and big data analytics may enhance fair value assessments, reducing MTM volatility risks.
+- AI and big data analytics may improve fair value assessments, reducing MTM volatility risks.

 Mark to Market (MTM) accounting is an essential financial tool that ensures transparency, accuracy, and real-time valuation of assets and liabilities.
 While it offers significant advantages in risk management and financial reporting, its challenges in volatile markets and illiquid assets must be managed carefully.
 With advancements in technology and evolving regulatory frameworks, MTM will remain a key component of modern financial accounting and investment strategies.